 - Flooding Disclosure (IC 32-31-1-21): The landlord is required to disclose in the rental agreement that the structure is situated in a flood plain if the lowest floor of the structure where the rental dwelling is located, including the basement, is at or below the one hundred (100) year frequency flood elevation.

 - Lead Paint Disclosure: In addition to providing a pamphlet on lead-based hazards, landlords of dwellings built before 1978 must inform tenants of any known lead paint hazards.

-Maximum: State law does not stipulate a cap for the amount of money a landlord can demand as a security deposit.
+Maximum: State law does not cap the amount of money a landlord can demand as a security deposit.

-Returning to Tenant (IC 32-31-3-12): Landlords in Indiana must return a deposit no more than forty-five (45) days after termination of the lease agreement and delivery of possession.
-If there are any deductions applied to: the payment of accrued rent; any damages the landlord has or will reasonably suffer; and any unpaid utility or sewer charges, these must all be itemized with the amount due in a written notice.
+Returning to Tenant (IC 32-31-3-12): Landlords must return deposits no more than forty-five (45) days after the termination of the lease agreement.
+If there are deductions made to the deposit they must be written in a list with the amount due next to each deduction.

 Deposit Interest: No statute; interest does not need to be paid to tenants on deposits.